- Higher image quality possible

 My first replies to the questions about cameras for real estate photography and full frame vs crop sensor cameras are invariably questions for them.
 I like to find out what camera they already have, what type of photography they do now, and what is their budget and business plan?

 More often than not, the person asking me is already an advanced photographer with a decent camera and some investment in other photographic gear.
 What turns out is that the camera they already have is really nice and likely usable for real estate photography.
+There's no point in buying a new camera if you already have a good camera for real estate agents.

 However, some of you may have a really good camera but the camera isn’t an optimal choice as cameras for real estate photography.
 This is usually due to resolution and / or features.
 In these cases, an upgrade may be in order.
 So, what resolution and features are important?